 Capstone projects represent the culmination of an undergraduate engineering degree and are typically the last checkpoint measure before students graduate and enter the engineering profession.
 In Australia there is a longstanding interest in and commitment to developing quality capstone experiences.
 A national study into the supervision and assessment of capstone projects has determined that whilst there is relative consistency in terms of what project tasks are set and assessed, there is not comparable consistency in how these tasks or assignments are marked.
 Two interconnected areas of assessing process and the role of the supervisor in marking are identified as contentious.
 This paper presents some findings of a national case study and concludes that whilst further investigation is warranted, assessing process as well as project products is valuable as is the need for greater acceptance of project supervisors as capable of making informed, professional judgments when marking significant project work.

-Jarman, R & Bryce, P 2007, 'Experimental investigation and modelling of the interaction between an AVR and ballast load frequency controller in a stand-alone micro-hydroelectric system', Renewable Energy, vol. 32, no. 9, pp. 1525-1543.View/Download from: UTS OPUS or Publisher's site
+Jarman, R & Bryce, P 2007, 'Experimental investigation and modelling of the interaction between an AVR and ballast load frequency controller in a stand-alone micro-hydroelectric system', Renewable Energy, vol. 32, no. 9, pp. 1525-1543.View/Download from: Publisher's site

 Extensive field experience in micro-hydroelectric systems in remote rural communities demonstrates that the use of a typical automatic voltage regulator (AVR), as supplied with a brushless self-exciting synchronous alternator, can be the cause of unsatis